jb69535/Traits_Tastes/README.md

     }

 Runs the app in the development mode.\
-The page will reload if you make edits.\
+The page will reload if you make edits.

 ## * Use provided database to run from your localhost

-From termproject.sql,
+From the terminal,
 do
 ```sql
 mysql -u username -p < termproject.sql